nuuuwan/news_lk3_data/README.md

 *2025-07-29 09:59:00* · [`economynextcom`](https://economynext.com/sri-lanka-windforce-vidullanka-10mw-solar-plant-completed-233302/) · `en`

-ECONOMYNEXT – Sri Lanka-based Windforce Plc said a 10 MW solar plant built in the eastern Batticaloa region as a joint venture with Vidullanka, was launched on July 12.
+ECONOMYNEXT – Sri Lanka-based WindForce Plc said a 10 MW solar plant built in the eastern Batticaloa region as a joint venture with Vidullanka, was launched on July 26.

 The plant is expected to generate about 19.5 GigaWatt hours of electricity a year, Windforce said in a stock exchange filing.

 The plant is on high-salinity land in Vavunativu which is unfit for agriculture.

+The project was implemented through Sooryashakthi (Pvt) Limited, a fully owned subsidiary of Solar Universe (Pvt) Limited, a joint venture between Vidullanka and WindForce, with each party holding an equal shareholding.

 WindForce said it executed the engineering, procurement, and construction contract.